Having a diagnosis of MSA does not mean all possible symptoms will be experienced. Symptoms can change over time and progression will be individual.

 What happens next?

 MSA is degenerative, which means that unfortunately symptoms are likely to worsen over a period of time.
-In due course the need to rely on others for help may arise.
-The speed of these changes is difficult to predict as people with MSA experience it differently and the rate of progression varies from person to person.
+Over time the need to rely on others for help may arise.
+The speed of these changes is difficult to predict as people with MSA experience it differently and the speed of progression varies from person to person.

 Some people feel they cope better if they know what lies ahead.
-Whilst MSA progression is very individual and unpredictable, you can discuss what might happen in the future with your specialist or our MSA Nurse Specialists.
+Whilst MSA progression is very individual and unpredictable, you can discuss what might happen in the future with your specialist or our MSA Health Care Specialists.